makeabilitylab/physcomp/arduino/piano.md

 ## Materials

-We are going to build input circuits using the microcontroller's own internal pull-up resistors, so our material list includes only four things:
+We are going to build input circuits using the microcontroller's own internal pull-up resistors, so our material list includes only four things (well, and wires of course!):

 | Breadboard | Arduino | Buttons | Piezo Buzzer |
 |:-----:|:-----:|:-----:|:-----:|:-----:|